Home » Blog » Science & Nature » Bacteria Science Experiments: What’s Growing in Your Homeschool?

 Similarly, experiments were completed for other bacteria samples where we swabbed household surfaces like door knobs, a bathroom sink, a toilet seat, and inside the refrigerator.

-There were plenty of extra petri dishes that allowed for other interest-based cultures, too.
+There were plenty of extra Petri dishes that allowed for other interest-based cultures, too.
 A fun list of experiment ideas was included.
 My favorite prompted us to make two cultures from swabbing the inside of Eli’s mouth.
-One culture was grown from a swab before using mouthwash.
-The other culture was grown from a swab after using mouthwash.
-Eli had to note the differences to see if mouthwash had any significant effects on mouth bacteria.
+One culture was grown from a swab before using mouthwash, and the other was grown from a swab after using mouthwash.
+Eli had to note the differences to see if mouthwash significantly affected mouth bacteria.

 Bacteria science experiments are great for middle and high school students! #homeschool #science #homesciencetools

-While the kit didn’t help us identify the actual bacteria colonies we had grown or whether they were good or bad, it definitely made a big impact in understanding!
-(If you have a microscope, you could certainly make slides and try to identify the samples from internet research.)
+While the kit didn’t help us identify the bacteria colonies we had grown or whether they were good or bad, it definitely impacted understanding!
+(If you have a microscope, you could make slides and try to identify the samples from internet research.)

 Most of the necessary supplies came with the kit.
-I had to provide disposable gloves, tweezers, and a few disinfectant chemicals like bleach, hand sanitizer, vinegar, and essential oils to soak the sensitivity squares.
-No biggie.
+I had to provide disposable gloves, tweezers, and a few disinfectant chemicals, such as bleach, hand sanitizer, vinegar, and essential oils, to soak the sensitivity squares.
+It’s no biggie.

 Please Note: Colonized bacteria can be dangerous.
 It’s VERY important to follow the kit directions closely and adhere to all the safety precautions.